oddy-boop/Edusync-git/src/supabase/policies.md

   WITH CHECK (get_my_role() = 'admin');

 -- ==================================================================
--- Section 8: Storage Policies
+-- Section 8: Storage Bucket Creation and Policies
 -- ==================================================================
--- Note: Replace 'school-assets' and 'assignment-files' with your actual bucket names if different.
+-- This section creates the necessary storage buckets if they don't exist -- and sets the security policies for them.

+-- Create 'school-assets' bucket for public school assets like logos.
+INSERT INTO storage.buckets (id, name, public)
+VALUES ('school-assets', 'school-assets', true)
+ON CONFLICT (id) DO NOTHING;

+-- Create 'assignment-files' bucket for teacher-uploaded assignment files.
+INSERT INTO storage.buckets (id, name, public)
+VALUES ('assignment-files', 'assignment-files', true) ON CONFLICT (id) DO NOTHING;

+-- Clean up any old policies on storage.objects before creating new ones.
+DROP POLICY IF EXISTS "Public read access for school-assets" ON storage.objects;
+DROP POLICY IF EXISTS "Admin full access for school-assets" ON storage.objects;
--- Policy for 'school-assets' bucket (e.g., logos) DROP POLICY IF EXISTS "Allow public read access to school assets" ON storage.objects;
+DROP POLICY IF EXISTS "Public read access for assignment-files" ON storage.objects;
+DROP POLICY IF EXISTS "Teacher can manage their own assignment files" ON storage.objects;
+DROP POLICY IF EXISTS "Admin can manage all assignment files" ON storage.objects;

+-- Policies for 'school-assets' bucket
-CREATE POLICY "Allow public read access to school assets" ON storage.objects FOR SELECT USING (bucket_id = 'school-assets');
+CREATE POLICY "Public read access for school-assets" ON storage.objects FOR SELECT USING (bucket_id = 'school-assets');

-DROP POLICY IF EXISTS "Allow admin to manage school assets" ON storage.objects;
-CREATE POLICY "Allow admin to manage school assets" ON storage.objects FOR ALL USING (bucket_id = 'school-assets' AND get_my_role() = 'admin');
+CREATE POLICY "Admin full access for school-assets" ON storage.objects FOR ALL USING (bucket_id = 'school-assets' AND get_my_role() = 'admin');

--- Policy for 'assignment-files' bucket
+-- Policies for 'assignment-files' bucket
-DROP POLICY IF EXISTS "Allow public read access to assignment files" ON storage.objects;
-CREATE POLICY "Allow public read access to assignment files" ON storage.objects FOR SELECT USING (bucket_id = 'assignment-files');
+CREATE POLICY "Public read access for assignment-files" ON storage.objects FOR SELECT USING (bucket_id = 'assignment-files');

-DROP POLICY IF EXISTS "Allow teachers to manage their assignment files" ON storage.objects;
-CREATE POLICY "Allow teachers to manage their assignment files" ON storage.objects FOR ALL
+CREATE POLICY "Teacher can manage their own assignment files" ON storage.objects FOR ALL
   USING (
     bucket_id = 'assignment-files' AND
     get_my_role() = 'teacher' AND
-    (storage.foldername(name))[1] = (SELECT t.id::text FROM public.teachers t WHERE t.auth_user_id = (SELECT auth.uid()))
+    -- The folder name is the teacher's profile ID (from the teachers table) (storage.foldername(name))[1] = (SELECT t.id::text FROM public.teachers t WHERE t.auth_user_id = (SELECT auth.uid()))
   );

-DROP POLICY IF EXISTS "Allow admin to manage all assignment files" ON storage.objects;
-CREATE POLICY "Allow admin to manage all assignment files" ON storage.objects FOR ALL USING (bucket_id = 'assignment-files' AND get_my_role() = 'admin');
+CREATE POLICY "Admin can manage all assignment files" ON storage.objects FOR ALL USING (bucket_id = 'assignment-files' AND get_my_role() = 'admin');